-State Housing Laws: To maintain funding eligibility, all cities and counties must demonstrate compliance with state housing laws related to surplus lands, accessory dwelling units, density bonuses, and the Housing Accountability Act.
+• State Housing Laws: To maintain funding eligibility, all cities and counties must demonstrate compliance with state housing laws related to surplus lands, accessory dwelling units, density bonuses, and the Housing Accountability Act.
 Jurisdictions are required to self-certify compliance with the first three elements (state housing laws related to surplus lands, accessory dwelling units, and density bonuses) through a local resolution.
 After December 31, 2023, MTC will deprogram County & Local Program funds awarded to from the TIP for jurisdictions that have not yet adopted a resolution affirming compliance.
 Exceptions may be granted as detailed in Appendix A-1.
-Jurisdictions will have until December 31, 2024 to adopt a self-certification resolution and have their County & Local Program these funds to projects located in compliant jurisdictions.
+Jurisdictions will have until December 31, 2024 to adopt a self-certification resolution and have their County & Local Program awards reinstated.
+After this date, MTC, in coordination with CTAs, will reprogram these funds to projects located in compliant jurisdictions.
 Self-certification resolutions must be adopted by local jurisdictions and submitted to MTC by December 31, 2023 to maintain eligibility for County & Local Program funding.